nysbc/leginon-tutorial/README.md

 </p></details>

-### From an xterm in the docker image VNC window, type:
+### From an xterm in the docker container VNC window, type:
 *start-leginon.py*

 You should see leginon setup wizard gui appears [like this](docs/start-leginon.png).
 You now have a working leginon-tutorial installation.